Football 7-a-side at the 2015 Parapan American Games

 Football 7-a-side competitions at the 2015 Parapan American Games in Toronto were held from 8 to 15 August at the Pan Am / Parapan Am Fields, which are located on the back campus of the University of Toronto.
 Football 7-a-side make its return to the program, after last being staged in 2007.
-The winner of the tournament will qualify for the 2016 Summer Paralympics in Rio de Janeiro, Brazil.
+The winner of the tournament qualified for the 2016 Summer Paralympics in Rio de Janeiro, Brazil.
 As Brazil won the competition the second place Argentina qualified for the Paralympics.

 Participating teams and officials

 Qualifying

 A total of five teams competed in the football seven a side competition.
 The host nation (Canada) automatically qualified a team.
 A team may consist of a maximum of 14 athletes.

 Squads

 The individual teams contact following football gamblers on to:

 Venues

 The venues to be used for the World Championships were located in Toronto.

 Format

 The first round, or group stage, was a competition between the 5 teams in one group, where engaged in a round-robin tournament within itself.
 The best two teams play for gold in the finals, the third and fourth place for the third place in the tournament, the fifth in the table is the fifth of the tournament.